 Red Rock Bluffs is an undeveloped, entirely forested 40-acre tract of land located one mile east of Old Man’s Cave and 1.25 miles south of Conkle’s Hollow.
 Hocking State Forest surrounds the land on three of its four sides.
 The land is high in elevation and drains into an impressive number of steep, v-shaped ravines that descend rapidly to their confluence with Queer Creek.
 For such a small tract of land, it is remarkably situated to not only protect significantly beautiful land features on the property, but also to protect water quality of the four pristine streams that drain the property.
 Each ravine is bordered by beautiful sandstone rock features.
-And thanks to a recently awarded Clean Ohio grant our share of the project to raise is only $58,936!
+And thanks to our supporters and a recently awarded Clean Ohio grant, fundraising for this property is now completed!

 Rich Intact Understory.
 Red Rock Bluffs has a number of intact ecosystems which collectively support a rich understory flora, which includes Canada Mayflower (Maianthemum canadense), Foam Flower (Tiarella cordifolia), Cucumber Root (Medeola virginiana), Wild Ginger (Asarum canadense), Wake-Robin (Trillium erectum), Jack in the Pulpit (Arisaema triphyllum) Pulpit, Lily Leaved Twayblade Orchid (Liparis liliifolia), Downy Rattlesnake Orchid (Goodyera pubescens), Pink Lady Slipper Orchid (Cypripedium acaule), and high numbers of mushroom, fern and lichen species.